Mitchell12345MB/Battlefront-2-DX12-Patch/README.md

 **NOT AFFILIATED** with EA, DICE, or Lucasfilm.
 This is an independent community fix.

-## 🎉 Success Stories

-> *"Finally!
-No more shader optimization hanging.
-Game launches in seconds now!"* - Steam User

-> *"The UI artifacts are completely gone.
-I can use 120% resolution scale without any problems."* - Reddit User

-> *"Performance improved dramatically.
-Getting 80+ FPS consistently now."* - Origin User

----

 ## 📞 Support

 - **GitHub Issues**: [Report problems here]